Nemesis-Data-Forge/.github/profile/README.md

 We welcome contributions from the community to make Nemesis Data Forge even better!
 To contribute.
 Feel free to submit bug reports, feature requests, and pull requests.

-## Support
+## Connect with Us

-For any questions or issues, please open an issue on the [issue tracker](https://github.com/Nemesis-Data-Forge/issues).
+- Email: jenner.j.hou@gmail.com

+Join us on this exciting journey to revolutionize data integration and unlock the true potential of your data!
 ## License

 Nemesis Data Forge is released under the [MIT License](LICENSE).